nweiyue/tp/docs/UserGuide.md

 <div markdown="block" class="alert alert-warning">

 **:warning: Warning about the usage of this command:**
-You will be exited from any currently entered session upon using the command.
+* You will be exited from any currently entered session upon using this command.

 </div>